-The Eberly College of Science invites applications for the Eberly Research Fellowship program.
-Eberly Fellowships are designed to attract exceptional early career scientists to Penn State to enhance their career goals in the vibrant, highly collaborative environment of the Eberly College of Science and the broader STEM community of Penn State University.
-The Eberly College of Science which includes the Departments of Astronomy & Astrophysics, Biology, Biochemistry & Molecular Biology, Chemistry, Mathematics, Physics, and Statistics, ranks in the top 10 universities in the U.S. and has annual research expenditures exceeding $125 million.
-The departments of Astronomy and Astrophysics, Biology, Biochemistry and Molecular Biology, Chemistry and Physics expect to appoint one or more Eberly Fellows.
-Nominations for early career scientists with exceptional promise in basic research in physics, chemistry, biology, molecular biology, astronomy, mathematics, and statistics and/or applied research in health, energy, materials, or the environment are encouraged.
-Interdisciplinary as well as traditional disciplinary research is encouraged.
+The Penn State Eberly College of Science invites applications for the Eberly Research Fellowship program, which are designed to attract exceptional early-career scientists to Penn State to enhance their career goals in the vibrant, highly collaborative environment of the Eberly College of Science and the broader STEM community at Penn State.
+The Eberly College of Science—including the Departments of Astronomy and Astrophysics, Biology, Biochemistry and Molecular Biology, Chemistry, Mathematics, Physics, and Statistics—ranks in the top 10 universities in the United States and has annual research expenditures exceeding $125 million.
+The departments of Astronomy and Astrophysics, Biology, Biochemistry and Molecular Biology, Chemistry and Physics expect to appoint one or more Eberly Fellows in this round.
+Applications from early-career scientists with exceptional promise in basic research in physics, biology, chemistry, molecular biology, astronomy, and/or applied research in health, energy, materials, or the environment, including interdisciplinary research are encouraged.
 Fellows who wish to also gain training and experience in teaching may elect to receive mentored teaching experience.
 The successful applicants may work with more than one faculty member in the Eberly College of Science and are encouraged to engage and collaborate with the intellectual community across Penn State.

 Applicants must be a current doctoral student or have received a doctoral degree in science, statistics, or mathematics within the past three years before the start of the Eberly Postdoctoral Fellow appointment.
 Current doctoral students must have their doctoral degree prior to the start of their fellowship.
-Current doctoral students and postdoctoral scholars and fellows who are already appointed at Penn State are not eligible to apply.
+Penn State doctoral students and postdoctoral scholars and fellows who are already appointed at Penn State are not eligible to apply.
 Applicants will need to indicate one of the faculty members in the above-mentioned five departments of the Eberly College of Science as their primary mentor, who will serve to advise and guide the research and career development of the Eberly Postdoctoral Fellow.
 Additional mentors can also be indicated; applicants may seek consultation before deciding on the primary mentor.
 Applicants should consult the intended primary mentor before preparing the application.
-Eberly Postdoctoral Fellowships may be held for up to 3 years (with an initial appointment of 1 year and up to 2 additional annual appointments conditional on progress, funding, and eligibility).
-Fellows will receive a stipend of $65,000 and $5,000 per year in discretionary funds, for travel and other research expenses.
+Eberly Postdoctoral Fellowships may be held for up to three years.
+After an initial appointment of one year, subsequent appointments are conditional on progress, funding, and eligibility.
+Fellows will receive a stipend of $65,000, and $5,000 per year in discretionary funds for travel and other research expenses.

 CAMPUS SECURITY CRIME STATISTICS: For more about safety at Penn State, and to review the Annual Security Report which contains information about crime statistics and other safety and security matters, please go to http://www.police.psu.edu/clery/, which will also provide you with detail on how to request a hard copy of the Annual Security Report.